mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Chamber and K Interface to work correctly.
 Its machinery displaces 0.25 tons per 100 tons of hull.

-The K-Web generates and channels, 1 Psi point for every 20 (non- psion) people aboard the ship.
+The K-Web generates and channels, 1 Psi point for every 20 (non-psion) people aboard the ship.
 This is not a continuous activity as the process drains Psionic Strength from the crew and it takes the same length of time to regenerate the latent Psi points as for a psion.
 Psions can, if they wish, resist the K-Web's draw by